What are the Dangers of Undiagnosed Dementia?

 A staggering 50% of those living with undiagnosed dementia and exhibiting dementia symptoms were still responsible for administering their own medication, compared with 22% of those diagnosed with dementia.

-Dementia awareness is increasing as countries around the world battle rising numbers of dementia cases.
-It’s crucial to say something if you notice a change or deterioration in your loved one’s ability to access their memory or changes in their behaviour or problem-solving abilities.
-A dementia diagnosis can be tremendously helpful in improving a loved one’s quality of life and lessening the burden of fear and uncertainty.
+Dementia awareness is increasing as countries around the world battle the prevalence of dementia cases.
+It’s crucial to say something if you notice a change or deterioration in your own or your loved one’s memory or any dementia-like symptoms.
+A dementia diagnosis can be tremendously helpful in improving quality of life and lessening the burden of fear and uncertainty.

 It’s understandable to question the reasoning behind a diagnosis of Alzheimer’s or dementia because of the degenerative nature of the conditions and the limited availability of effective medical treatment available.
 While this may appear a potentially sound argument at first glance, in practice it could be catastrophic for the individual involved and their family when dealing with these cognitive challenges.